Getting started with eSpark is simple. Following the steps in this guide will have your class up and running in no time!

 Morning Time, Transitions, End of Day

 Centers: Use eSpark as an independent center during your Math or Reading centers time.

 Split class: Half of the class works on eSpark while the other half works with you.

 Small group support: You pull small groups of students for instruction while other students use eSpark.

 💡 Your classroom's needs are unique and may change throughout the year.
 Feel free to make adjustments as the year progresses!

 Bookmark this page for quick and easy access to all eSpark resources.

 Learn about the eSpark topics that interest you at your own pace.
 We'll send you a certificate of completion when you're done!

-Send this article to your school's tech team to make sure your students will be able to access everything while working on eSpark!
+Blocked content can be frustrating and distracting.
+Get ahead of it by sending this article to your school's tech team to make sure your students will be able to access everything on eSpark.

 Let grown-ups at home know how their kids can access eSpark from home!